 Expenditure incurred on repair, refurbishment or extension of existing buildings will not be capitalised unless it "provides incremental future benefits" (FRS 102 paragraph 17.6), that is, it improves the earning capacity or extends the life of the non-current asset.
 Expenditure incurred on the acquisition of assets other than land and buildings will be recorded in the balance sheet where the acquisition cost per item is £1,000 or more.

+recorded in the balance sheet where the acquisition cost per item is £1,000 or more.
 Capitalised assets other than freehold land, will be depreciated over a period of years commencing in the year of acquisition, as stated in the College depreciation policy.

 - 3.3.5 Accounting records: The CFO is responsible for the retention of financial documents.
 These should be kept in a form that is acceptable to the relevant authorities.
 The College is required by law to retain prime documents for six years from the end of the College financial year that they relate to.
 These include:

-- o official purchase orders;
+- official purchase orders;

-- paid invoices;
+- o paid invoices;

 - accounts raised;

 - bank statements;

-- copies of receipts;
+- o copies of receipts;

 - o paid cheques; and

 - o payroll records.